CloudLabsAI-Azure/pbiworkshops/Data Factory in a Day/Exercise 1.md

     >**Note:** The workspace name must be unique.
 Make sure a green check mark with "This name is available" is displayed below the Name field.

-5. If you choose, you can enter a Description for the workspace.
-This is an optional field.

 6. Click on **Advanced** to expand the section.

    ![](./Media/23042025(17).png)